A. Residency Requirement (I.C. 12-20-8)

 (7) Transportation to seek and accept employment (on a reasonable basis).

 In cases where the household had been able to afford a non-basic item and a sudden loss of income due to no willful negligent act of the applicant or household member occurs, then that amount will not be subtracted from the amount of eligibility.
-If the maximum poor relief payable is greater than the actual amount of the household’s unmet basic need, the amount payable will be the amount for the unmet basic need.
+If the maximum township public assistance payable is greater than the actual amount of the household’s unmet basic need, the amount payable will be the amount for the unmet basic need.

-Applicants for all poor relief assistance, who are otherwise eligible, will only be eligible if the total gross household income for the thirty (30) days prior to application is less than the following standards (based on the number of persons living in the household):
+Applicants for all township public assistance, who are otherwise eligible, will only be eligible if the Gross household income for the thirty (30) days prior to application is less than the following standards (based on the number of persons living in the household):